 There's even a dedicated pedestrian walkway on the Brooklyn Bridge, above the roaring car traffic, so it's a wonderful stroll.
 If you're allotting a specific amount of time for the walk, here's a breakdown of how long it takes to walk across the Brooklyn Bridge.

 This unique museum housed in a decommissioned subway station in downtown Brooklyn has a collection of vintage subway cars.
 You'll feel as if you stepped into a time machine as you peruse the cars dating back to 1907.
-The museum tells the stories and history of mass transportation in New York City through their exhibits and collection of memorabilia.
+The museum tells the stories and history of mass transportation in New York City through its exhibits and collection of memorabilia.

 See a Movie